MagnusS0/employees-analysis/README.md

 ![image](https://user-images.githubusercontent.com/97634880/229288132-98371be7-3d30-4cb0-baf6-c7a670dbaf00.png)

 ## Analysis
-The SQL code in 'employees_analysis.sql' extracts data from the employess_mod, performs some transformations and calculations using CASE, AVG, JOIN and COUNT statments.
+The SQL code in `employees-analysis.sql` extracts data from the employess_mod, performs some transformations and calculations using CASE, AVG, JOIN and COUNT statments.
 This generates tables that provide insights into employee demographics, departmental performance, and salary distribution.
 Some of the questions that can be answerd with the retrived data is:
 - What is the number of new hires from each year grouped by gender?
 - How many department managers where active each year by gender?
 - What is the average salary for each department by gender and year?